andrew-candela/peppermint/README.md

 The message content is encrypted with the AES key, and then the AES key is encrypted with the public key of the message recipient.

+## Where I'm at now

+I'm still working through
+  stopping the read loop gracefully when the server closes the connection troubleshooting the messages.
+I think there was a blank or unparseable public key sometime ``